rafael-pinho/jubarte-oracledb/examples/3-execute-many-procedures/README.md

-## EXECUTE MANY PROCEDURES IN THE SAME TRANSACTION

-To execute procedures in the same transaction you just need to use the same statement created with "jubarte.statement.create('PACKAGE.PROCEDURE')"
+## Execute many procedures in the same transaction

 In this sample we have two procedures: the first one insert a country; the second insert a city.
 We need to insert a country and many cities in the same transaction.

 This is the received object